-After exploring Aihole and Pattadakal temples on Day 1, we had planned to reach the Badami caves by 6 AM next day morning.
+After exploring Aihole and Pattadakal temples on first day (Clcik here to read our Day 1 experience at Badami), we planned to reach the Badami caves by 6 AM next day morning.
 But, our ambitious plan was ruined by our desire to sleep more 🙂 and finally we reached the caves by 8 AM.

 Badami Cave Temples: Here begins our Day 2